 2. Grab a Beavertail Dessert

 I love beavertails and I am so excited to eat one this winter hopefully with some hot chocolate.

-Beavertails are popular desserts in Canada and you will hear us talk about it frequently.
-Basically it is fried dough pastries, individually hand-stretched to resemble beaver’s tail.
+Beavertails are popular desserts in Canada and you will hear us talk about them frequently.
+Basically, it is fried dough pastries, individually hand-stretched to resemble a beaver’s tail.

 It is often topped with a choice of sweet condiments and confections, such as whipped cream, banana slices, crumbled Oreos, cinnamon sugar, and chocolate hazelnut.

-My favorite beavertail is the plain one which is the cinnamon sugar.
+My favourite beavertail is the plain one which is the cinnamon sugar.

 Trust me – “Once you go, Beaver, you will never leave!”
 (Ha – I just made that up!!!)